 There were special thanks for Enel Cuore because the Enel Group’s non-profit organisation has supported the project with the donation of a new “whole body” Tesla 3 Magnetic Resonance Imaging machine.
 With this new equipment, the Nuovo e Grande Buzzi project will be able to achieve one of its goals as the paediatric hospital becomes the first in Italy to be X-ray free.

 “A state of the art device that means patients are not exposed to any type of radiation while doctors can effect a rapid and accurate examination of various parts of the body.
 The time that patients need to spend under sedation is also reduced.
-As of September 2020, the machine will make it possible to double the number of examinations carried out annually,” explained Patrizia Grieco, Enel’s President and a member of the Buzzi Foundation Honorary Committee, which was introduced during the event.
+As of September 2020, the machine will make it possible to double the number of examinations carried out annually,” explained Patrizia Grieco, Enel’s President (from May 2014 to May 2020) and a member of the Buzzi Foundation Honorary Committee, which was introduced during the event.

 "The ‘Nuovo e Grande Buzzi’ project will further boost treatment capacity and care at the Buzzi hospital, extending and strengthening its role as a paediatric centre of excellence, a reference point not only for Milan but for the entire national medical profession."